gregplaysguitar/django-baseclasses/readme.markdown

 `baseclasses` is a set of tools I find useful and have used on numerous projects.

-#### 30/3/2011 update:
+#### 10/6/2011 update:
-Currently I'm working on getting this ready for public consumption - the springcleaning branch has had all of the experimental cruft removed, and docstrings etc added.
-Once I'm satisfied that it's useful and usable, this will become the master branch.
+The master branch has been in use on several live sites for a few months now, so I'm confident it's ready for public use.
+Old cruft is in the legacy branch.

 #### An example: